slackapi/bolt-js/docs/_deployments/serverless-framework.md

 **3. Install Serverless Offline**

-To make local development a breeze, we can use the `serverless-offline` module to emulate a deployed function.
+To make local development a breeze, we'll use the `serverless-offline` module to emulate a deployed function.

 Run the following command to install it as a development dependency: